 For the first three days you should try to restrict your arm movements.
 Move your arms slowly and avoid sudden jerky movements of the chest and breast area to prevent complications from occurring.

-We encourage you not to spend all your time in bed during your breast augmentation recovery.
+We encourage you not to spend all your time in bed during your recovery.
 This will minimize the risk of deep clots in your leg veins.

 After three days